pypy/pypy/pypy/doc/stm.rst

 Note that Python is a complicated language; there are a number of less common cases that may cause conflict (of any kind) where we might not expect it at priori.
 In many of these cases it could be fixed; please report any case that you don't understand.
-(For example, so far, creating a weakref to an object requires attaching an auxiliary internal object to that object, and so it can cause write-write conflicts.)

 Atomic sections